chrispalaskas/cardano-db-sync/doc/configuration.md

 should be entered as:
 `6c969320597b755454ff3653ad09725d590c570827a129aeb4385526`

-Be mindfull that whitelisting stake address will omit data being present from the following tables unless they have matching stake addresses.
+Be mindfull that whitelisting stake address will omit data that does not match being present from the following tables.

 +-----------------------+
 |      table name       |